Global Trade in Fakes

 Online marketplace takedowns

-Listings reappear within hours of removal — platforms are legally obligated to act but enforcement is reactive, not preventive
+Sellers operate multiple accounts and continuously relist products — platforms are legally obligated to act but enforcement is reactive (

 Cross-border postal parcels